 The School of Human Ecology Honors Program provides an opportunity for students to pursue coursework in greater depth than is possible in regular courses.
 The honors program is a school-wide program open to students regardless of major.
 Honors program members are eligible to enroll in courses offered for honors-only credit, to participate in campus wide activities for honors program students, and to apply for special research-funding opportunities.
 Upon completion of the honors program requirements and degree requirements, the student will receive an honors degree from the School of Human Ecology.
 The transcript for a SoHE honors student who does not complete all honors degree requirements will have the honors designation next to honors courses completed.

-Students interested in pursuing the School of Human Ecology Honors Programs should first meet with an academic advisor in the Student Academic Affairs & Career Development Office.
+Students interested in pursuing the School of Human Ecology Honors Programs should first meet with an academic advisor in the Advising & Career Center.
 Admission decisions are made by a faculty committee in the appropriate SoHE department and will take into consideration the eligibility criteria listed below and the strength of the written application.

 - Freshmen.
 Admission as a newly enrolled freshman requires a 3.3 grade point average or high school class ranking in the top 10% and a composite ACT score of 27 or a combined SAT score of 1100.